Skip to navigation | Skip to main content | Skip to footer

 A list of projects available for summer 2025 can be viewed here: BBSRC project list (summer 2025)

-You must complete and submit the undergraduate placements application form.
+When applying you must complete and submit an undergraduate placements application form.

-Please submit your completed application form, your CV and a transcript of marks so far by email by the deadline of 24 January 2025.
+When applying you will need to submit your completed application form, your CV and a transcript of marks so far by email.

 Stay up-to-date